 b) If you have requested personal delivery of your final Document(s) this will be arranged on a mutually agreed later date and will be subject to a fee to be agreed.

-c) For more complex Document(s), or where we may have to rely on an external body or Government Department or Agency to provide us with necessary information, or where work is carried out by an external party, we cannot confirm set time periods but will keep you informed and produce the Document(s) as soon as is possible.
+c) For more complex Document(s), or where we may have to rely on an external body or Government Department or Agency to provide us with necessary information, or where work is carried out by a third party, we cannot confirm set time periods but will keep you informed and produce the Document(s) as soon as is possible.

 d) If we fail to meet these timescales, you may cancel the contract by writing to us, or decide to renegotiate the contract between us.

-e) We will not accept liability for any consequences arising from delay on your part or delay on the part of a third party who we have advised you will need to assist in order that we can provide the Legal Services or the supply of incorrect information in the first instance.
+e) We will not accept liability for any consequences arising from (i) delay on your part; or (ii) delay on the part of a third party who we have advised you will need to assist in order that we can provide the Legal Services or (iii) the supply of incorrect information in the first instance.

 7) FAST TRACK

-a) If you require the Document(s) within 3 working days of us taking your instructions and instruct us to commence work prior to the expiration of the seven days cancellation period you must pay our fees in full and your cancellation rights end as soon as we commence drafting the Document(s).
+If you require the Document(s) within 3 working days of us taking your instructions and/or instruct us to commence work prior to the expiration of the 14 days cancellation period you must pay our fees in full and your cancellation rights end as soon as we commence drafting the Document(s).
 A charge will be made for this service.

 8) DATA PROTECTION AND CONFIDENTIALITY

-a) We are registered under the Data Protection Act 1998 as amended and all information disclosed to us will remain confidential and secure, except as below.
+a) All information disclosed to us will remain confidential and secure, except as below.

 b) We may need to collect, use, share and store personal and financial information about you and others.
 This may have been provided by you or obtained from third parties such as HM Land Registry, fraud prevention agencies or others.